Engelandvaarders and Refugees:

 surrender of Dutch forces to fight for the liberation of the

-Netherlands Engelandvaarders (England Travellers).
+Netherlands Engelandvaarders (England Travelers).
 But where whole families left together, including women

 and the elderly, it seems reasonable to assume that they were